Setting Boundaries Takes Energy: is it worth it?

 - Be willing to act if the conversation goes off the rails

 - Walk away

 - Take a time out

 - Leave the discussion or venue

-- Offer to continue the discussion in an hour, next day, etc.
+- Offer to continue the discussion the next day

-- Have the strength of character to allow the offender to sit with their hurt or regret AND the disappointment that their historical techniques are no longer successful.
-They may fume and be upset for a while, but they may also come around.
+- Have the strength to allow the offender to sit with their hurt or regret AND the disappointment that their historical techniques are no longer working.
+Resist the temptation to take it back to sooth them.

 - Accept that when the conversation is over, you might

 - Get the speak-when-spoken-to treatment